faisalbhuiyan3038/The-Tab-Suspender-For-Firefox/README.md

   <p><img src="screenshots/suspended_state.png" alt="Suspended Tab State" width="800"/></p>
 </div>

+## New features and Changes in v1.6 release
+- Added new Experimental feature to save screenshots for suspended tabs, with configurable quality settings.
+- Refactored code to improve performance and reduce I/O operations and memory usage.

 ## New features and Changes in v1.5 release
 - Settings are synced with your Firefox profile.
 - Allow exporting, importing whitelisted sites.